PointmanDev/CalendarTiler/README.md

 At this point the balanced method is finished and `Positon_A` is complete.

 In the case of the fill space and time respective methods, it's a bit more complicated.
 The first step is to create two Directed Acyclic Graphs (DAG for short) using either the columns or alignments.
-The procedures for building these can be found in (#building-fill-space-directed-acyclic-graphs) and in (#building-time-respective-directed-acyclic-graphs) respectively.
+The procedures for building these can be found in [Building Fill Space Directed Acyclic Graphs](#building-fill-space-directed-acyclic-graphs) and [Building Time Respective Directed Acyclic Graphs](#building-time-respective-directed-acyclic-graphs) respectively.
 The first DAG, will be referred to as `backward` and is constructed by moving through the columns or alignments backwards.
 The second DAG, will be referred to as `forward` and is constructed by moving through the columns in ascending fashion.

 The reason for needing two DAGs is simple, we need to find the longest chain of colliding appointments for which `a` is a part of for each `a` in `A`.